insunaa/cmangos-dockerized/README.md

 To update the core simply run `./build_image.sh` again.
 To update the database simply run `./update_dbs.sh` again

-After updating the core, the composition needs to be fully torn down with `podman-compose down` or `docker compose down` and not simply stopped for it to load the newly built core image.
+After updating the core, the composition needs to be fully torn down with `podman compose down` or `docker compose down` and not simply stopped for it to load the newly built core image.

 ### Special files